-- From what the last Long Term Plan (2012-2022) contained; and - Between the proposals contained in the Consultation Document and this final Long Term Plan as a result of submissions, or changed circumstances.
+- From what the last Long Term Plan (2012-2022) contained; and - Between the proposals contained in the Consultation Document and this final Long Term Plan as a result of submissions, or changed circumstances; and - The changes introduced as a result of the Solid Waste Amendment in 2016.

-SOLID WASTE MANAGEMENT AT EVES VALLEY LANDFILL
+SOLID WASTE MANAGEMENT AT EVES VALLEY LANDFILL (AS AMENDED IN 2016)

 Nelson City and Tasman District Councils previously approved a Regional Landfill subject to the signing of a formal agreement, with the effective date of 1 July 2015.
-The agreement was to see Tasman's waste taken to Nelson's York Valley landfill from July 2015 and for Tasman's Eves Valley landfill to take both Tasman and Nelson's waste from 2030.
-The Long Term Plan Consultation Document was prepared on this basis.
+The agreement was for a 'contract for service' with Nelson City Council, where Tasman's waste would be taken to Nelson's York Valley landfill from July 2015 and for Tasman's Eves Valley landfill to take both Tasman and Nelson's waste from 2030.
+The Long Term Plan Consultation Document (2015) was prepared on this basis.
+Subsequently, the Councils proposed an alternative agreement.
+The alternative option involves establishing a joint committee to govern and control the Eves Valley and York Valley landfills.